HumanSignal/label-studio/docs/source/guide/tasks.md

 If you don't see a supported data or file type that you want to import, reach out in the [Label Studio Slack community](https://join.slack.com/t/label-studio/shared_invite/zt-cr8b7ygm-6L45z7biEBw4HXa5A2b5pw).

+You can import files containing up to 250,000 tasks or up to 50MB in size into Label Studio.

 ## How to format your data to import it

 Label Studio treats different file types different ways.